 - Your healthcare professional will often recommend using a spacer device with the inhaler.
 This is because:

 - A spacer device fits over the end of the inhaler so that when the inhaler is released the medication stays in the spacer for the child to breathe it in.
-Spacers need some general care such as washing and replacing, as instructed
+Ask your doctor or nurse how to look after and clean the spacer.

 - Mild asthma symptoms can be controlled with the use of an inhaler with minimal disruption to daily activities.
-However, parents can find it difficult to assess how well their child is using an inhaler.
-It is important to ensure that both you and your child fully understand the correct inhaler technique, otherwise insufficient medication may be given and treatment might not work
+It is important to ensure that both you and your child understand how to use the inhaler (and spacer) correctly, otherwise insufficient medication may be given and the treatment might not work

-- For babies and young children it can be useful to have a face mask to use with an inhaler and spacer, you can get your baby/child to be more co-operative when using these devices by distracting them whilst administering and also by letting them role play with dolls, etc.
+- For babies and young children, a face mask is usually provided to use with the spacer.
+You can get your baby/child to be more co-operative when using these devices by distracting them whilst administering and also by letting them role play with dolls, etc.

-- Children can find some inhaler devices easier to use than others so it may be worth trying out alternatives devices.
+- Children find some inhaler devices easier to use than others so it may be worth trying out alternative devices.
 Your asthma or practice nurse will be able to help.
 Sometimes it is a case of trying different inhalers to see which type suits your child’s needs best

 - Make sure any medication is taken as prescribed and on a regular basis.
 As children get older and more independent, you may need to give them gentle reminders.
 (It may be useful to explain that if medicine is not taken regularly as prescribed then asthma symptoms can start to flare up, so preventers need to be taken even when your child is feeling well)

 - Always call your GP if you think your child’s symptoms are becoming worse and they are using their reliever inhaler more than usual (more than three to four times a week).
 A stepwise approach is prescribed where the use of medication may be stepped up or down according to need